 For example, imagine a company website that had two major sections, a company news section and a careers section.
-By setting all the documents in the news section to have gscope '1', and all the documents in the careers section to have gscope '2', you could enable (along with suitable UI customisation) search over only the news section, or only the careers section.
+By setting all the documents in the news section to have gscope 'news' set, and all the documents in the careers section to have gscope 'careers' set, you could enable (along with suitable UI customisation) search over only the news section, or only the careers section.
+This simple use case can be done directly using faceted navigation, gscopes should only be used directly if faceted navigation is not suitable.

 The gscopes system is designed to be flexible in order to support a variety of use cases.
-Documents can be given multiple gscope numbers.
-For example, one document could be given the gscopes '1', '5', '6' and '43'.
-Additionally, a search can be restricted to arbitrary boolean combinations of gscope numbers.
-For example, you can instruct the search engine to restrict results to those documents that have gscope '4', OR have both gscopes '12' AND '23', as long as they do NOT have gscope '7'.
+Documents can be given multiple gscopes.
+For example, one document could be given the gscopes 'people', 'staff', 'professor' and 'ultimateFrisbeeMember'.
+Additionally, a search can be restricted to arbitrary boolean combinations of gscopes.
+For example, you can instruct the search engine to restrict results to those documents that have gscope 'people', OR have both gscopes 'people' AND 'ultimateFrisbeeMember', as long as they do NOT have gscope 'staff'.

 Gscopes are automatically applied during the indexing process.
-You may also specify Gscopes options by setting Gscopes.options in collection.cfg.
+You may also specify gscopes options by setting gscopes.options in

 Command line usage